 What to Serve It With?

 Decadent yet easy cauliflower au gratin is a beautiful side dish for holidays and special occasions.
-I love to make it a part of my Thanksgiving dinner menu, and it makes a fun addition to Friendsgiving menu ideas.
+It is a great veggie side for Thanksgiving and a fun addition to Friendsgiving menu ideas.
 But it is delicious enough to enjoy with any main dish when you are craving a cheesy, delectable vegetable side dish.
 Serve it with:

 - Poultry / Meat: This cauliflower cheese gratin makes the perfect side dish to serve alongside a hearty protein like Turkey Tenderloin, Turkey Meatloaf, Goat Cheese Stuffed Chicken, or Seared Beef Tenderloin.